HR Governance: Definition & Importance

 Talent Management and Development

 This component extends beyond recruitment and involves the holistic management and development of talent.
 It encompasses succession planning, leadership development, and initiatives that nurture a culture of continuous learning.
-Strategic talent management ensures that the workforce is equipped with the skills and capabilities needed to drive the organisation forward.
+Strategic talent management ensures that the workforce has the skills and capabilities needed to drive the organisation forward.

 Strategic HR Metrics and Analytics